skainen/Wireless-and-Radio-Technology-2026/Lab 4: MQTT Alert System with Telegram/README.md

 ### Why is MQTT useful for building monitoring and alert systems in IoT?

-**Publish/subscribe decoupling:** the sensor doesn't need to know anything about who's listening.
+**Publish/subscribe decoupling:** the sensor does not need to know anything about who is listening.
 We can add a Telegram alerter, a database logger, and a dashboard subscriber all on the same topic without touching the sensor code.

 **Lightweight protocol:** designed for constrained devices and unreliable networks.
 MQTT has low overhead compared to HTTP polling, which matters when we have multiple sensors sending data simultaneously.